Viewing the Windows Application Log

 Windows log type

 Records security events, such as failed login attempts.
 This helps track changes to the security system and identify possible breaches to security.
-For example, attempts to log on to the system may be recorded in the Security log, depending on the configured audit settings.
+For example, attempts to log on to the system may be recorded in the security log, depending on the audit settings in the User Manager.

 Only members of the sysadmin fixed server role can view the security log.

 Records events that are logged by applications.
 For example, a database application might record a file error in the application log.